EU carbon law could boost US airline profits-study

-BRUSSELS U.S. airlines could boost their profits by more than $2.5 billion by 2020 thanks to their inclusion in the European Union's Emissions Trading Scheme, a new study part-funded by the U.S. Federal Aviation Administration has concluded.
+BRUSSELS, Jan 10 U.S. airlines could boost their profits by more than $2.5 billion by 2020 thanks to their inclusion in the European Union's Emissions Trading Scheme (ETS), a new study part-funded by the U.S. Federal Aviation Administration has concluded.

 The researchers of the study, from the Massachusetts Institute of Technology and Germany's University of Muenster, said this was because airlines were likely to pass on the full cost of EU carbon emission permits to passengers, even though they currently receive most of their permits free.